 For those concerned about animal welfare, this may also be a plus.
 While it has long been doubted whether insects are capable of experiencing pain, scientists are still divided on this issue.
 This is partly because there has not been a serious search for sentience in insects, but also because, based on their more rudimentary nervous system, it is less clear whether they have the biological apparatus to translate a stimulus into the subjective experience of pain.
 Nonetheless, a recent UK law recognising the sentience of vertebrate animals allows invertebrates to be added at a later time, which makes sense, given that the scientific evidence on animal sentience is moving all the time.

-While ethical issues may still surround using insects for human consumption, factory farming insects could result in little (possibly no) suffering when compared to factory farming meat.
+While ethical issues may still surround using insects for human consumption, industrial insect farming could result in little (possibly no) suffering when compared to factory-farmed meat.
 However, if insects do feel pain, the actual amount of suffering created through farming them could potentially be greater, given that the number of insects required to produce a single meal is orders of magnitude higher than the number of mammals killed for that meal.
+And this could be true even if insects experience only a very rudimentary kind of pain.
 On the other hand, the quality of a single mammal’s suffering may be of a type that outweighs the accumulated suffering of many more insects.

 Given the uncertainty surrounding these questions and insect sentience more generally, many ethical vegans and vegetarians will simply avoid eating insects since arguably nothing is really lost by avoiding their consumption (a vegan diet can already be adequately nutritious and sustainable), but refraining from eating them can at least carry the possibility of avoiding insect suffering.
 If, over time, ethical veganism becomes more commonplace, and insect sentience is established, then plant-based sources of protein are likely to be a preferable choice for many people over insect protein.